zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

   doSomething().then(showTheResult);
 ```

 The callback approach does not have this problem.
 Yet another ding against Promises.
-You can start to appreciate why much of the Node community has shunned them.
+You can start to appreciate why much of the NodeJS community has shunned them.

 When the second Promise is used, what resolved value does it receive? *It receives the return value of the first promise.* This is happening at the bottom of `handle()`, The `handler` object carries around both an `onFulfilled` callback as well as a reference to `resolve`.
 This is the bridge from the first Promise to the second.
 We are concluding the first Promise at this line: